 - E. coli

-Giardia is a bacterial infection that not only affects humans but is common in dogs who spend a lot of time outside or play in rivers.
+Giardia is a bacterial infection that not only affects humans but is common in dogs who spend a lot of time outside or playing in rivers.
 While sometimes dogs may pass the bacteria with no adverse reactions, symptoms they may experience are diarrhea, fatigue, and vomiting.
 Contact your doctor or veterinarian immediately if you or your pet have any of these issues after swimming or drinking water from a public source.

 Is There Enough Asbestos in the Water to Make Me Sick?

 While trace amounts of asbestos are found in bodies of water, most U.S. communities don’t have enough in their reserves to cause illness.
 Underdeveloped regions, however, have higher concentrations of the mineral and other toxins in their water to cause lung diseases and foodborne illness among others.
 This is common in poorer communities that have less access to clean water and have to use contaminated sources for farming and crop production.

 Regulations Against Asbestos and Other Contaminants in U.S. Waters

 National organizations put together guidelines and regulations to protect U.S. residents from exposure to toxins.
 They do this by regulating and setting standards for companies and their dumping of hazardous waste materials.

 The EPA used the Clean Water Act (CWA) to set industry standards in place for proper handling and disposal of waste and wastewater.
 The CWA was first passed in 1948 as the Federal Water Pollution Control Act until it was expanded in 1972 and called the Clean Water Act.
 This renewed bill contained standard guidelines and regulations for the quality of surface water as well as maintaining it.